DALE TRIMBLE, MA, RCC, Senior Faculty of AEDP Institute

 - A forum for developing and strengthening our AEDP Community

-- A base of support to host AEDP faculty from around the country
+- A base of support to host AEDP faculty from around the Canada & the United States

 - Ongoing training and development for AEDP practitioners

 - A way to introduce AEDP to other psychotherapists